sympy/sympy/doc/src/explanation/active-deprecations.md

 (deprecated-sympify-string-fallback)=
 ### The string fallback in `sympify()`

+UPDATE: The string fallback in `sympify` was deprecated in SymPy 1.6 and is now an error in SymPy 1.13 and later.
+Keeping this behaviour around even in deprecated form was too problematic so it is now removed entirely.
+In the cases where the string fallback would have been used a `SympifyError` will now be raised instead.

 The current behavior of {func}`~.sympify` is that `sympify(expr)` tries various methods to try to convert `expr` into a SymPy objects.
 If all these methods fail, it takes `str(expr)` and tries to parse it using